-Jim McCorry, Business Development Manager
+Jim McCorry, Director of Business Development

 Jim McCorry was born in Chicago, IL, and his family moved to Arizona in 1970.

 Jim started at AGM in 1981 as a Shipping Clerk and has held a number of positions in his 30+ years with the company.
 Jim became AGM’s Sales Manager in 2000 and joined the AGM Board of Directors in 2001.
-He assumed his current role as Business Development Manager in 2008.
+He assumed his current role as Director of Business Development in 2008.

 Jim is married and has two adult children.
 His pastimes include hiking and golfing.